Chart Color Schemes

 Karnup lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Karnup's population is estimated at around 2,773 as of February 2026.
-This reflects an increase of 677 people since the 2021 Census, which reported a population of 2,096 people.
-The change is inferred from AreaSearch's estimation of the resident population at 2,524 following examination of the latest ERP data release by the ABS in June 2024 and an additional 209 validated new addresses since the Census date.
-This level of population equates to a density ratio of 86 persons per square kilometer.
-Karnup's growth rate of 32.3% since the 2021 census exceeded the national average of 9.9%.
-Population growth was primarily driven by interstate migration, contributing approximately 52.0% of overall population gains during recent periods.
+Based on evaluation of ABS demographic updates for the surrounding region, and new addresses validated by AreaSearch since the Census, Karnup's population is estimated at around 2,750 as of May 2026.
+This indicates an expansion of 654 people (31.2%) since the 2021 Census, which reported a population of 2,096 people.
+The shift is inferred from the resident population of 2,744, estimated by AreaSearch following analysis of the latest ERP data release by the ABS (June 2025) and an additional 212 validated new addresses since the Census date.
+This level of population equates to a density ratio of 85 persons per square kilometer, providing significant space per person and potential room for further development.
+Karnup's 31.2% growth since the 2021 census exceeded the national average (9.3%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 52.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Considering these projections, a significant population increase is forecast for Karnup, with an expected growth of 711 persons to reach a total population of 3,484 by 2041, reflecting an increase of 16.7% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Moving forward with demographic trends, a significant population increase in the top quartile of national statistical areas is forecast, with the area expected to grow by 649 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 23.4% in total over the 16 years.

 Frequently Asked Questions - Population